merinofg/merinofg/README.md

-- 👋 Hi, I’m Merino Fajardo
+- 👋 Hi, I’m Merino
 - 👀 I’m interested in the aviation world (probably you can imagine it from the profile picture), motorbikes and financial markets.
 - 🌱 I’m currently learning ... _German..._ __Ja.__ Would realy like to learn it someday.
 Quite handy when you live in Switzerland.
 But I have to confess that my real love is for the Romansh language.
 Just, don't ask why.